piwesajopo/ai-prompts/README.md

-# ai-prompts
-AI Prompt Samples
+# AI Prompt Samples

+These are some prompt samples in plain english.
+They will work on any of the popular services like chatGPT, Grok, Claude Code, etc.